nolleh/mcp-gateway/README.md

      brew link node
      ```
    - If you get permission errors, you might need to use `sudo` for the installation

-4. Check if the MCPHub server is accessible:
-   - Try opening `https://server.mcphub.ai/api/mcp/health` in your browser

 ## License